mmatl/pyrender/docs/source/install/index.rst

 ------------------------------------
-If you want to render scenes offscreen but don't want to have to install a display manager or deal with the pains of trying to get OpenGL to work over SSH, you may consider using OSMesa, a software-based offscreen renderer that is included with any Mesa install.
+If you want to render scenes offscreen but don't want to have to install a display manager or deal with the pains of trying to get OpenGL to work over SSH, you have two options.

+The first (and preferred) option is using EGL, which enables you to perform GPU-accelerated rendering on headless servers.
+However, you'll need EGL 1.5 to get modern OpenGL contexts.
+This comes packaged with NVIDIA's current drivers, but if you are having issues getting EGL to work with your hardware, you can try using OSMesa, a software-based offscreen renderer that is included with any Mesa install.

-If you want to do this, you'll need to complete three steps:
+If you want to use OSMesa with pyrender, you'll have to perform two additional installation steps:

 - :ref:`installmesa`
 - :ref:`installpyopengl`
-- :ref:`configurescripts`

-Pyrender supports using OSMesa for creating OpenGL contexts without a screen, but you'll need to rebuild and re-install Mesa with support for fast offscreen rendering and OpenGL 3+ contexts.
-I'd recommend installing from source, but you can also try my ``.deb`` for Ubuntu 16.04 and up.
+Then, read the offscreen rendering tutorial.
+See :ref:`offscreen_guide`.

 .. _installmesa:

 Installing OSMesa
 *****************

+As a first step, you'll need to rebuild and re-install Mesa with support for fast offscreen rendering and OpenGL 3+ contexts.
+I'd recommend installing from source, but you can also try my ``.deb`` for Ubuntu 16.04 and up.

 Installing from a Debian Package
 ********************************